|Growing Japanese Indigo (Persicaria tinctoria)

 In the beginning I do light watering daily and then as the summer heat begins the watering time becomes longer for a good soaking.

-Once the plants are about 3 inches high I do foliar feeding every 3 days by spraying the leaves with a mixture of water, neem oil and sea kelp emulsion.
+Once the plants are about 3 inches high I do foliar feeding as needed (this can be as often as every 3-4 days) by spraying the leaves with a mixture of water, neem oil and sea kelp emulsion.
 If I notice any bug activity I make a mixture of water, neem oil and Dr. Bronner’s Castile Soap and spray this on the leaves alternating with the feed spray.

 After removing the leaves for dyeing you can also root the cuttings in water and then plant those in your garden increasing your crop size.